The best games and gadgets of E3 2021 | CNN Underscored

 You’ll be able to use the new grappling hook to grab powerful weapons from a distance, or utilize Halo 3-style abilities like a deployable shield or a Threat Sensor that lets you see enemies behind walls.
 This should hopefully lead to some of the most dynamic, tactical and fun Halo combat yet — you can literally use your grappling hook to jack an enemy’s vehicle and throw them out of it, which is just one of many crazy plays from the trailers that we can’t wait to try ourselves.

-What has us even more excited is that Halo Infinite’s multiplayer suite will be completely free-to-play, with full cross-play support between Xbox and PC.
+What has us even more excited is that Halo Infinite’s multiplayer suite will be completely free to play, with full cross-play support between Xbox and PC.
 So if you’re looking for a new shooter to dive into with your friends without spending a single dime, Infinite should absolutely be on your radar.

 Where you can play it: Xbox Series X|S, Xbox One, PC